ibmdb/java_reactive_driver/readme.md

 # Java Reactive Database Driver for Db2

-This driver provides support for Java Reactive Programming using Spring Reactor.
+This Db2 database driver provides support for Java Reactive Programming using Spring Reactor.
 It implements R2DBC API.

 ## License
 1. You will require Db2 Connect license or JCC license to use this product.
 1. Licensing terms can be found in this link.

 ## Supported Features
-1. Authentication - userid/password, SSL, Kerberos.
+1. Authentication - userid/password, SSL (server authentication), Kerberos.
 1. Simple Connection and Connection Pooling.
 1. SQL Statements – CREATE, SELECT, INSERT, UPDATE, DELETE, DROP.
 1. Prepared Statement Caching.